 However, if you are receiving .mpp files, you can consider using a project viewer for it.
 But honestly, building project management software for Macs wasn’t Microsoft’s concern.

 In fact, the last time that there was a version of Microsoft Project for Apple users was back in 1993 with Microsoft Project 4.0 for Mac.
 Sadly, that doesn’t work now!

 How To Trick Your Mac Into Running MS Project

 Working as a digital project manager, it’s easy to become familiar with one particular software and not want to change unless absolutely necessary.
-If you absolutely want to keep working in MS Project, we can make that work.
+If you absolutely want to keep working on MS Project, we can make that work.
 But it’ll require some creative solutions.

 Here’s what I consider to be the best way to run Windows on Mac.
-To use MS Project on your Mac, you’ll need to create a Windows Virtual Machine (VM) on your Mac.
+To use MS Project on your Mac, you’ll need to create a Windows Virtual Machine (VM) on your computer.
 There are two VM solutions that would work for digital project managers: Parallels and VirtualBox.
 I’ll walk you through the pros and cons of each VM and explain how to install them.